less/less-docs/content/features/parent-selectors.md

 }
 ```

-The selector `.no-borderradius &` will prepend its parent `.header .menu` to form the`.no-borderradius .header .menu` selector:
+The selector `.no-borderradius &` will prepend `.no-borderradius` to its parent `.header .menu` to form the`.no-borderradius .header .menu` on output:

 ```css
 .header .menu {